- Osome Blog HK

 Hong Kong is well-known for its simple and straightforward tax regime.
 For one, its corporate tax system follows a flat-rate and territorial regime, which makes the country one of the best places you could start a business in.
 However, despite the favorable tax rates, there are still cases of tax evasion which leads to legal consequences.

 It is never a good idea to evade tax.
-If you are looking for ways to minimize your tax, our experienced accounting team can help with that and still make sure your company stays compliant.
+If you are looking for ways to minimise your tax, our experienced accounting team can help with that and still make sure your company stays compliant.

 Hong Kong’s Tax Regime